NetApp/netappdvp/docs/install/ndvp_ontap_config.rst

 Configuration File Options
 --------------------------

-In addition to the global configuration values above, when using clustered Data ONTAP, these options are available.
+In addition to the global configuration values above, when using clustered Data ONTAP, these top level options are available.

 +-----------------------+--------------------------------------------------------------------------+------------+
 | Option                | Description                                                              | Example    |